Particular/docs.particular.net/servicecontrol/errorlog-auditlog-behavior.md

  * Error messages are optionally forwarded to the Error forwarding queue.
  * Audit messages are optionally forwarded to the Audit forwarding queue.

-This behavior can be toggled through the ServiceControl Management utility.
+This behavior can be set through the ServiceControl Management utility.

 ### Error and Audit Forwarding Queues

 The forwarding queues retain a copy of the original messages ingested by ServiceControl.
 The queues are not directly managed by ServiceControl and are meant as points of external integration.

 Note: If external integration is not required, it is highly recommend turning forwarding queues off.